ben-razor/ceramic-model-explorer/README.md

 For the [Ceramic Network](https://ceramic.network/) task **Create A System For Discovery And/Or Curation Of DataModels** in the [Gitcoin Hackathon](https://gitcoin.co/issue/ceramicnetwork/ceramic/82/100026725).

-## Application Architecture

-A backend server has endp

 ## Requested Features
 * Upvote/downvote data models and schemas
 * List of top rated data models